 The circus scene brought much popularity to tattoos in late 19th and early 20th century.
-For nearly a century, circuses employed mean and women that were completely covered in tattoos.
+For nearly a century, circuses employed men and women that were completely covered in tattoos.
 They were often considered sideshow acts, but many performed in traditional circus acts such as juggling and sword-swallowing.
 Circus companies would compete for the services of elaborately tattooed performers by offering them handsome salaries.
 Tattoo artists at the time profited most by travelling with circuses in the warmer seasons, and working out of permanent shops in the colder seasons.
 Tattoo artists were also able to use circuses as an exhibit to advertise their work to the circuses’ paying public.

 Tattooing and circuses first connected in 1804 when Jean Baptiste Cabri, who was tattooed during his time in the Marquesas Islands in the South Pacific, became a carnival performer.
 In the last years of his life he was forced to compete with trained dogs and other popular amusements in country fairs.
 By 1822 he died, poor and forgotten.
 The first tattooed English showman was John Rutherford, who was said to have been captured and held prisoners by the Maoris.
 During his years with the Maoris he participated in warfare, headhunting, and other tribal activities.
 When he returned he accompanied a travelling Caravan of Wonders where he showed off his tattoos, and spoke of his adventures.

 Phineas T. Barnum was one of the first to establish exhibitions showcasing “unique” individuals.
 In 1842, the Barnum’s American Museum showcased James F. O’Connell as the first ever tattooed man exhibit.
-O’Connell told tales of his adventures with savages on Ponape in the Caroline Islands, where he }was captured and forced to submit to being tattooed by a series of voluptuous virgins, eventually marry the last virgin to tattoo him.
+O’Connell told tales of his adventures with indigenous peoples on Ponape in the Caroline Islands, where he was captured and forced to submit to being tattooed by a series of voluptuous virgins, eventually marry the last virgin to tattoo him.
 This exhibit attracted many viewers, most of whom had never seen tattooing before.